reductionistearthcatalog/grains/para/README.md

 - CC
     - All Notes Off (CC 123) Resets all notes, lowers Gate
     - All Sounds Off (CC 120) Resets all notes, lowers Gate
+    - Voice switch (CC 66) Switches between Sine for value of 0..63, Saw/Square/Tri for value of 64..127